-Pupils making inadequate progress despite quality-first teaching and when annual assessment standardised scores fall below 85 (below average where 100 is the average) are identified as requiring additional and alternative provision and are placed on the LDD List.
-In addition, children whose standardised scores fall in the 86-90 band and who have been flagged as requiring extra support by the form or subject teacher will be closely monitored.
+Pupils making inadequate progress despite quality-first teaching and when annual assessment standardised scores fall below 90 (below average where 100 is the average) are identified as requiring additional and alternative provision and are placed on the SEN Register.
+In addition, children whose standardised scores fall below the 90 band and who have been flagged as requiring extra support by the form or subject teacher will be closely monitored.

 Occasionally, children will score highly in whole-school assessments but may still be closely monitored and assessed externally for a specific learning difficulty (e.g. dyslexia, dysgraphia and dyscalculia) and require additional or alternative provision.
-Furthermore, a child may be identified due to communication and interaction needs, social, emotional or mental health needs and physical and sensory needs and will be placed on the LDD List.
+Furthermore, a child may be identified due to communication and interaction needs, social, emotional or mental health needs and physical and sensory needs and will be placed on the SEN register.